BurnOutTrader/fund-forge/README.md

 in the unbuffered version events are forwarded to the strategy receiver as soon as they occur.
 In the buffered version events are buffered for X Duration and forwarded as a `StrategyEventBuffer`.
 The strategy will choose which engine to use depending on the initializing parameter `buffering_duration: Option<Duration>`.

-The strategy engine will be started in the background depending on the StrategyMode.
+The correct strategy engine will be started in the background depending on the StrategyMode.
 The strategy can be shared between threads as an `Arc<FundForgeStrategy>` and maintain full functionality, allowing the strategy logic to be delegated between custom user functions and async architectures.

-After creating the strategy instance using `FundForgeStrategy::initialize();` we will receive data and events as an `StrategyEventBuffer` in our event_receiver.
+After creating the strategy instance using `FundForgeStrategy::initialize();` we will receive data and events as a `StrategyEventBuffer` in our event_receiver.
-Events are a vec collection of all `StrategyEvent`s that occurred within a buffer period.
+The `StrategyEventBuffer` is an Iterable object with a collection of all `StrategyEvent`s that occurred within a buffer period.

-We have options for interacting with strategies using drawing tools and commands from a user interface, and a [complete rust driven desktop charting package is in development](https://www.youtube.com/watch?v=BU9TU3e1-UY).
+We also have options for interacting with strategies using drawing tools and commands from a user interface, and a [complete rust driven desktop charting package is in development](https://www.youtube.com/watch?v=BU9TU3e1-UY).
+Take a more in depth look at [strategy features here](./ff_strategies/README.md).
 ```rust
 //let strategy = FundForgeStrategy::initialize(); //parameters excluded for brevity
 pub async fn on_data_received(